 The research breakthrough isn't yet practical, but it's the direction the industry is headed.
 Imagine storing 26 million songs in your smartwatch.

-In the never-ending quest to improve computing technology, IBMhas just taken a big step smaller: It's found a way to store data on a single atom.
+In the never-ending quest to improve computing technology, IBM has just taken a big step smaller: It's found a way to store data on a single atom.

 A hard drive today takes about 100,000 atoms to store a single bit of data -- a 1 or 0.
 The IBM Research results announced Wednesday show how much more densely it might someday be possible to cram information.